Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

 ## Conclusion ##

 A majority of fatal accidents have been attributed to mistakes made by drivers.
-This can include distraction or unsuitable state of mind and body (drowsiness, fatigue, intoxication, road rage, etc.).
+This can include distraction or an unsuitable state of mind and body (drowsiness, fatigue, intoxication, etc.).

-As technologies are available to determine the driver’s Activity while driving, Auto Manufacturers and regulators can embrace Driver Activity Monitoring so as to improve public safety.
+As technologies are available to determine the driver’s alertness while driving, Auto Manufacturers and regulators can embrace Driver Activity Monitoring so as to improve public safety.

-In this Proof of concept we have showcased the capability, further works are needed to improve the accuracy of the driver alertness prediction algorithm.
+In this Proof of concept, we have showcased the capability, further works are needed to improve the accuracy of the driver alertness prediction algorithm.